Japanese hip-hop: Venues and events

 Genba, also known as the actual site, is the place and space for established and future underground hip-hop artists to gain and maintain recognition.
 It is here in these venues and night clubs that the artist performs and networks with people from the music industry, the audience, and the media.
 If the artist is a crowd favorite, the audience cheers or dances and this in a way decides the fate.

 Without such genba acknowledgments, artists would disappear from the scene.
-Conversely, the business success of some rappers is not rejected but seen with a touch of envy, especially if they manage to go frequently to nightclubs like Zeebra to sustain their networks and keep up to date on the latest trends.
+Conversely, the business success of some rappers is not rejected but seen with a touch of envy, especially if they manage to go frequently to nightclubs such as Zeebra to sustain their networks and keep up to date on the latest trends.

 Before the turn of the new millennium, genba served as a places where Japanese hip hop culture was created and born.
 In the city of Tokyo, between the youth shopping districts of Shibuya and Harajuku, there was created a genba – a fathering point for youthful fans and performers.
 Traffic was stopped, and people and artists were able to perform and express themselves outside in this very public arena.
 This area became known as "Hokouten," short for hokousha tengoku, which means "pedestrian paradise."

 Thumpin' Camp was one of the most memorable and largest hip hop events that occurred in Japan.
 July 7, 1996 is an unforgettable day for many rappers, as well as the fans; about four thousand people attended the show.
 Males were more attracted to this hip hop scene than females; thus, about 80% of the audience was male adolescents.
 Over thirty rappers, DJs, and break-dancers from the underground scene performed in the show.
 This event touched many young individuals who were passionate about hip hop.
 The Thumpin’Camp show left a remarkable memory in the hip hop history in Japan.